naufraghi/Algorithms-for-GPS-Polygons/README.md

 # GPS-Distance-to-and-Point-inside-a-Polygon
-C Algorithm for Point inside a Polygon and distance of a point to a Polygon Most common and efficient algorithm for this is Ray-casting Algorithm.
+C/C++ Algorithm for Point inside a Polygon and distance of a point to a Polygon Most common and efficient algorithm for this is Ray-casting Algorithm.

 <h2> Point inside a polygon </h2>